mkarageorgi/Beneficial_Dominance_Reversal/README.md

 ## Data Availability

-The data used in this analysis will be available on Dryad upon acceptance of the manuscript.
+The data used in this analysis are either available in the directory of each Figure or in Dryad https://doi.org/10.5061/dryad.w0vt4b937.